Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming: INTRODUCTION

-Such cognitive dissonance illustrated above occurs frequently in our lives and it is our aim in this work to address it in order to improve human-robot interaction.
-To this end, a general formulation based on goal-based Markov Decision Processes for generating progressive explanation is presented given the sequential nature of communicating information in an explanation.
-We propose to learn a quantification of the cognitive effort of each step as the reward function in an inverse reinforcement framework~\cite{ng2000algorithms,abbeel2004apprenticeship,ziebart2008maximum}, as an explanation is being made.
-Both domain-dependent and domain-independent features are used in learning based on explanations provided by human subjects.
-It is part of our goal to identify which features play an important role in the progressiveness of an explanation.
-We evaluate our approach in an escape-room domain.
-The results show that the domain-independent features play a comparative (if not more important) role than domain dependent features.
-This observation has two important implications for explanations in planning tasks: 1) given that the domain independent feature is closely related to the cost of replanning, it verifies our hypothesis that humans replan during an explanation (not just after everything is explained) in complex tasks; 2) domain independent features may be used for generating progressive explanations for domains that have similar characterizations to ours--this allows our method to not only generalize to different scenarios but also different domains.
-Comparison with baseline methods show that our method reduces the cognitive load.
+Such cognitive dissonance illustrated above occurs frequently in our lives and it is our aim in this work to avoid similar situations when a robot is making an explanation to you.
+The challenge lies in modeling the humans' preferences for information order in receiving such explanations to assist understanding.
+To this end, a general formulation based on goal-based Markov Decision Processes for generating progressive explanation is presented given the sequential information communication in an explanation.
+We propose to learn a quantification of the cognitive effort for each step as a reward function in an inverse reinforcement framework~\cite{ng2000algorithms,abbeel2004apprenticeship,ziebart2008maximum}.
+We set out to validate the following hypothesis: